Paris with kids can be so much fun and this Ultimate Guide to Paris with Kids will be the best tool to help you plan your trip.

 It’s a pretty long steep walk up to Sacre Coeur, but I love dawdling along the streets and stopping in the boulangerie to grab fresh bread and snacking while we make our way to the top.
 The view is worth it.
 I think half your time in Paris should be spent wandering the streets.
 It’s the best part!
-When you reach Sacre Coeur you are now in Montmarte.
-A beautiful and historic part of Paris that is known for it’s lovely narrow cobbled streets and was and is home to many artists, especially during the era of impressionism such as Salvador Dalí, Amedeo Modigliani, Henri de Toulouse-Lautrec, Piet Mondrian, Pablo Picasso, Camille Pissarro, Claude Monet and Vincent van Gogh.
+When you reach Sacre Coeur you are now in Montmartre.
+A beautiful and historic part of Paris that is known for its lovely narrow cobbled streets and was and is home to many artists, especially during the era of Impressionism such as Salvador Dalí, Amedeo Modigliani, Henri de Toulouse-Lautrec, Piet Mondrian, Pablo Picasso, Camille Pissarro, Claude Monet, and Vincent van Gogh.
 I recommend reading a book about impressionist art like this one.
-You can visit Sacre Coeur, walk the streets, have your picture painted (artists here must have a special license issued by the city which limits the amount of artists allowed, so you know they will be good), stop and have a crepe or some frites and take the funicular, which has been running since 1900 (but has been updated) down the steps from Sacre Coeur if you don’t feel like walking up or down over 300 steps.
+You can visit Sacre Coeur, walk the streets, have your picture painted (artists here must have a special license issued by the city which limits the number of artists allowed, so you know they will be good), stop and have a crepe or some frites and take the funicular, which has been running since 1900 (but has been updated) down the steps from Sacre Coeur if you don’t feel like walking up or down over 300 steps.
 This is a great option for strollers or wheelchairs (or toddlers throwing a tantrum)!

 Location: 35 Rue du Chevalier de la Barre, 75018 Paris, France